TheForsakenFurby/furbys-halls-example-datapack/README.md

   * Similarly, my structure pieces have empty chests and mob spawners, which I append data to via processor list.
 * The processor lists look daunting.
 This is because I go overkill with them.
 For example, there are 80 possible blockstate combinations for a stair block.
 Instead of going into my structure and checking which blockstates are actually in it, I have the processor list replace *each of the 80 possible combinations*.
 That way, I don't have to think about it if I tweak the structures or add new pieces with new blockstates.
   * I don't know if this is an advisable approach either.
 If you take this approach too, select-all, copy-paste, and find-all-replace are very useful time-savers.
   * Processor lists are lists of processors, and some of those processors can have many, many rules.
-To help with readability, I divide my processors by "function".
+To help with readability, I divide my processors by "purpose".
 For example, in my `default` processor list, one processor's job it to replace 37.5% of all stone brick type blocks (e.g. stairs, slabs, walls) with their mossy variants, and *nothing else*.
 Other processors in that list accomplish other functions.